sipekigy/FiveMinWordpressOnAWS/README.md

 # FiveMinWordpressOnAWS
 Personal blog project translated to TerraForm code, just for fun.
+- Centos7 ami
+- latest wordpress
+- vsftpd
-Centos7 ami, latest wordpress, vsftpd, selinux rules
+- selinux rules

 The script need power user permission on AWS and the access keys, please find and edit all of the keyword "----REPLACE----"